Gwenhael: Life

+He is said to have been born in Quimper, at the beginning of the 6th century, although the neighboring parish of Ergué-Gabéric claims him.
+Intelligent and precocious, his parents sent him to school very early.
 According to tradition, Winwaloe met Gwenaël in a street in Quimper when he was eleven, and was so convinced of his gifts that he at once obtained permission from Gwenaël's parents for him to study under his direction.
-The feast of Saint Gwenaël is 3 November.
-His Vita was written in the 9th century.